meghnaa11/PawPal/README.md

 2. Install dependencies: Navigate to the project directory and use `npm install` to install the necessary packages for the project.
 3. Seed the database: Use `npm run seed` to seed.
 4. Start the server: Use `npm start` to start the server.
+5. The password for all users and institutions in the seed file is User@123 One Sample email for User  -  meghna123@gmail.com
+One Sample email for Institution - institution1@gmail.com

 ## Usage